ekickx/clipboard-image.nvim/README.md

 ## Credits
 Thanks to:
-- [ferrine/md-img-paste.vim](https://github.com/ferrine/md-img-paste.vim), I steal some code from it
+- [ferrine/md-img-paste.vim](https://github.com/ferrine/md-img-paste.vim), I look some of its code
 - [elianiva](https://github.com/elianiva) for giving me feedback on Vim Indonesia (Telegram group)
 - all neovim lua plugin creators and its contributors, I get some inspiration from reading their code